 "Our path took us to the edge of a tranquil field, where the rays of the late afternoon sun were still crowning the tall ripple of the wild grass.
 We paused in admiration.
-There in the field, only a few yards from us, the form of my great guru suddenly appeared!9
+There in the field, only a few yards from us, the form of my great guru suddenly appeared! $\frac{1-9}{2}$ take my wife and ask this master to initiate us in his spiritual path.
+Will you guide us to him?'

-"Bhagabati, you are too hard on your employee!'
+"'Bhagabati, you are too hard on your employee!'
 His voice was resonant in our astounded ears.
 He vanished as mysteriously as he had come.
 On my knees I was exclaiming, 'Lahiri Mahasaya!
 Lahiri Mahasaya!'
 Your father was motionless with stupefaction for a few moments.

-"Abinash, not only do I give you leave, but I give myself leave to start for Benares tomorrow.
+"'Abinash, not only do I give you leave, but I give myself leave to start for Benares tomorrow.
 I must know this great Lahiri Mahasaya, who is able to materialize himself at will in order to intercede for you!
-I will take my wife and ask this master to initiate us in his spiritual path.
-Will you guide us to him?"
+I will

-"Of course.'
-Joy filled me at the miraculous answer to my prayer, and the quick, favorable turn of events.
+"'Of course.'
+Joy filled me at the miraculous answer to my prayer, and the guick, favorable turn of events.